workingDog/scalakml/README.md

 ## Dependencies

 scalakml depends on a companion library called scalaxal.
-This library has the xAL classes needed for the AddressDetails. scalaxal is under developemnt in another repository, see https://github.com/workingDog/scalaxal.
+This library has the xAL classes needed for the AddressDetails. scalaxal is developed in another repository, see https://github.com/workingDog/scalaxal.
 The scalaxal.jar is included here in the lib directory.